mohammedterryjack/quran/README.md

 - ✅ play audio (arabic)
 - ✅ play audio (bible)
 - ✅ search by string,
+- dropdown for chapter (quran and bible)
+- dropdown for verse (quran and bible)
 - host backend on heroku

 ### Frontend (css/html/js)